 Urinal flush control systems employ various mechanisms to regulate flushing and optimise water usage.
 Here are some common methods used in these systems:

-1. Motion detection sensors
+1. Motion sensor

 2. Adjustable flushing settings

 Urinal flush control systems often allow users to adjust the flushing settings based on their specific requirements.
 These settings can include the frequency and duration of flushes, ensuring that water usage is tailored to the level of usage in a particular washroom.
-By customising the flush settings, businesses can optimise water conservation without compromising hygiene standards.

-Urinal flush control systems can be powered by either batteries or mains electricity.
+Urinal flush control systems have different power options, and can be powered by either batteries or mains electricity.
 Battery-powered systems offer flexibility in terms of installation and can be easily retrofitted into existing washroom setups.
 On the other hand, mains-powered systems provide a continuous power supply, eliminating the need for battery replacements.
-The choice between battery-powered and mains-powered systems depends on factors such as washroom layout, infrastructure, and maintenance preferences.

 4. Hygiene flushing

 Some urinal flush control systems incorporate hygiene flushing features to ensure that urinals are flushed at regular intervals, even during periods of low usage.
 This helps prevent the build-up of stagnant water and maintain hygiene standards.
-Hygiene flushing can be scheduled at specific time intervals or activated after a certain number of hours of inactivity.

 Urinal flush control systems offer many benefits, including cost savings, environmental sustainability, enhanced hygiene standards, regulatory compliance, and improved washroom experience.